AI Labs' Calls for a Democratic Global Governance and Lab

 Anthropic CEO, Dario Amodei, has given fewer interviews but has been as vocal as Altman in advocating for a global democratic governance of AI as the only way to avoid immense safety risks and enormous concentrations of power.

-In an interview in August 2023, in a seven minute reply starting from this youtube video frame, he clearly specified that solving the technical half of the AGI alignment problem would, by definition, create an immense undemocratic concentration of power unless the global governance half of AGI alignment was also solved, and that eventually, some global body should be in charge of all advanced AI companies.
+In an interview in August 2023, in a seven-minute reply starting from this YouTube video frame, he clearly specified that solving the technical half of the AGI alignment problem would, by definition, create an immense undemocratic concentration of power unless the global governance half of AGI alignment was also solved, and that eventually, some global body should be in charge of all advanced AI companies.

-After he explained the non-profit structure controlling the company, he was asked who would be in control if Anthropic found itself at the forefront of achieving world-changing breakthroughs in AGI.
-He replied, "That doesn't imply that Anthropic or any other entity should be the entity that makes decisions about AGI on behalf of humanity.
+Amodei was also asked who would be in control if Anthropic found itself at the forefront of achieving world-changing breakthroughs in AGI.
+He replied, “That doesn't imply that Anthropic or any other entity should be the entity that makes decisions about AGI on behalf of humanity.
 I would think of those as different things.
 If Anthropic does play a broad role, then you'd want to widen that body to a whole bunch of different people from around the world.
-Or maybe you construe this as very narrow, and then there's some broad committee somewhere that manages all the AGIs of all the companies on behalf of anyone."
+Or maybe you construe this as very narrow, and then there's some broad committee somewhere that manages all the AGIs of all the companies on behalf of anyone.”
+He ended by saying, “I don't know.
+I think my view is that you shouldn't be overly constructive and utopian.
+We're dealing with a new problem here.
+We need to start thinking now about the governmental bodies and structures that could deal with it.”

 Other

+OpenAI’s Chief Scientist Ilya Sutskever stated, “It will be important that AGI is somehow built as a cooperation between multiple countries.”
 Yoshua Bengio called for a multilateral network of AI labs, analyzing in fine detail the right balance of global and national authority over them.
-In a recent interview (1.5 min video clip) Yoshua Bengio, suggested that top US AI labs may be further enticed towards "internationalization" rather than "nationalization" due to the risks of near-term authoritarian political shifts in AI superpowers, to avoid the risk of falling largely or wholly under the control of an unreliable, undemocratic or authoritarian power in the near future.
+In a recent interview (1.5 min video clip) Bengio suggested that top US AI labs may be further enticed towards "internationalization" rather than "nationalization" due to the risks of near-term authoritarian political shifts in AI superpowers, to avoid the risk of falling largely or wholly under the control of an unreliable, undemocratic or authoritarian power in the near future.